malston/vim-cheatsheet/README.md

 # Vim Cheatsheet

 >Disclaimer: This cheatsheet is summerized from my own experience and other publich information.
 It should not be considered official advice.
+Use `:help` for official [documentation](http://vimhelp.appspot.com/).

 ## Global
 ```bash